 Some experts put the total number of butterfly species in Peru at an astonishing 3700, representing some 20% of the world’s known butterfly species.
 More species of butterfly have been reported in Peru than in the whole of sub-equatorial Africa.
 In South America, only Colombia, Ecuador and Brazil come close to rivaling Peru’s extraordinary butterfly population.
-However, scientists believe that butterfly species in Peru are under-recorded, and that there may be as many as 4200 species in the nation’s biologically diverse natural areas.
-The enormous variety of Peru’s overall butterfly population is due to the uniquely broad range of ecosystems found throughout the nation’s territory.
+Incredibly, many scientists believe that butterfly species in Peru are under-recorded, and that there may be as many as 4200 species in the nation’s biologically diverse natural areas.
+The enormous variety of Peru’s butterfly population is due to the uniquely broad range of ecosystems found across the nation’s territory.

 The greatest diversity of butterflies is found on the eastern slopes of the Andes and in Peru’s Amazon basin.
 At altitudes below 800 meters, butterflies exist in incredible numbers and variety.
-At certain places within the Amazon basin, hundreds of individuals from many dozens of species can be observed in a single day.
+At certain locations within the Amazon basin, hundreds of individuals from many dozens of species can be observed in a single day.

-Visitors to Tambopata National Reserve who have been particularly fascinated by the butterfly species they have observed during their stay should also consider visiting the Tambopata Butterfly Garden in Puerto Maldonado, while waiting for their return flight to Cusco or Lima.
+Visitors to Tambopata Ecolodge who have been particularly fascinated by the butterfly species they have observed during their stay should also consider visiting the Tambopata Butterfly Garden in Puerto Maldonado, while waiting for their return flight to Cusco or Lima.
 This 600 square meter refuge situated close to Puerto Maldonado’s airport is protected by nets, and visitors are free to wander through a kind of enchanted garden of fruit-bearing trees and other plants, where hundreds of butterflies live and breed.
-Staff members at the Butterfly Garden are used to keeping visitors informed regarding the departure times of their flights.
+Staff members at the Butterfly Garden are accustomed to keeping visitors informed regarding the departure times of their flights.